nt246/physalia-lcwgs/day_2/markdowns/03_genotype.md

 ```
 We retain only these populations: Jekyll Island (JIGA), Patchogue (PANY), Minas Basin (MBNS), Magdalen Island (MBNS).

-We are calculating the **derived** allele frequencies based on assigned genotypes.
+We are calculating the **derived** allele frequencies based on assigned genotypes for each population at these two positions.
-Note that we are interested in calculating the **derived** allele frequency, so we need to specify a putative ancestral sequence.
-This is specififed by the variable `$ANC`.
+We have to specify a putative ancestral sequence, with the variable `$ANC`.
-Alternatively, for this exercise, you can assume that our reference sequence represents the ancestral sequence too.
-Please finally note that we want to relax out filtering to make sure to have results.

 Write the code that performs the following genotype calling for our variants of interest in all populations.
 Also, you can directly call genotypes without generating the genotype likelihood files, by starting from bam files directly.